SheetJS/sheetjs/README.md

   When reading a worksheet with the `sheetRows` property set, the ref parameter will use the restricted range.
 The original range is set at `ws['!fullref']`

+### Worksheet Object

+In addition to the base sheet keys, worksheets also add:

 - `ws['!cols']`: array of column properties objects.
 Column widths are actually stored in files in a normalized manner, measured in terms of the "Maximum